mesosphere/dcos-commons/frameworks/template/README.md

 <a name="connecting-clients"></a>
 # Connecting clients

 One of the benefits of running containerized services is that they can be placed anywhere in the cluster.
-This benefit brings up the question on how to find those services once they're deployed.
-Clients need a way to connect to the service regardless of where it's currently located in the cluster.
+Because they can be deployed anywhere on the cluster, clients need a way to find the service.
 This is where service discovery comes in.

 ## Discovering endpoints